Robometer: Scaling General-Purpose Robotic Reward Models via Trajectory Comparisons: Experiments

 \textbf{Automatic Online RL.} First, we evaluate \method{} in an \emph{automated} online RL setting by training DSRL~\cite{wagenmaker2025steering} from scratch on a $\pi_0$ base policy~\citep{black2024pi0visionlanguageactionflowmodel} pre-trained on DROID~\citep{khazatsky2024droid}. \method{} enables autonomous RL by providing dense rewards and explicit \emph{success predictions}, which we use to automate episode termination; manual human intervention is required only for physical scene resets.
 For comparison, RoboReward’s discrete scores are also used for both reward shaping and success detection.
 As shown in \Cref{fig:exp:dsrl_fig} (left), DSRL+\method\ improves success from $20\%$ to $85\%$ in \textbf{$\le 45$ minutes} (10k timesteps), outperforming RoboReward’s $55\%$.
 This gap arises from a key failure mode of RoboReward: it frequently assigns maximum rewards for unrelated tasks (e.g., picking up the wrong object), leading to premature resets and reinforcing incorrect behaviors.
 In contrast, \method{} provides a more reliable learning signal.

-Next, we evaluate a \emph{longer-horizon multi-stage RL} setting in \Cref{fig:exp:dsrl_fig} (right), where success predictions trigger progression between stages.
-Unlike methods that explicitly train with multi-stage rewards and thus require stage labels (e.g., REDS~\citep{kim2025reds} or SARM~\citep{chen2025sarm}), we simply decompose tasks into stages at inference time using a pre-trained VLM and use \method{} to advance stages automatically.
+Next, we evaluate a \textbf{longer-horizon RL} setting in \Cref{fig:exp:dsrl_fig} (right), where \method{}'s success predictions trigger progression between stages of a multi-stage task.
+Unlike methods that explicitly train with multi-stage rewards and thus require stage labels~\citep{kim2025reds, chen2025sarm}, we simply decompose tasks into stages at inference time using a pre-trained VLM and use \method{} to advance stages automatically.
 In this setting, DSRL+\method\ improves $\pi_0$'s success from $20\%$ to $70\%$ over 10k timesteps, outperforming RoboReward’s 20\%, which suffers from inaccurate rewards and unreliable stage transitions.
 Across both setups, \method\ outperforms RoboReward's overall success rate by an average of $\mathbf{2.5\times}$.